akvachan/radix-trie/README.md

 # Radix Trie implementation

 ## Description
-Radix trie is a compressed prefix trie.
+Radix trie is a fast and space-efficient prefix trie with input-length time complexity for all operations.

 Here is a sample "tree" output: